nickproz/website-eric-photography-v2/README.md

-# vue-parcel-vuetify
+# EStiles Photography v2

-Boilerplate code for a Vue project including the Vuetify UI Framework.
-Built with Parcel.
+EStiles Photography website built from the ground up using Vue and Parcel.

 ## Building and running